chrisgrieser/nvim-puppeteer/README.md

 str:find(pattern)
 ```

-Since the auto-conversion of lua strings can result in undesired false
+Since the auto-conversion of Lua strings can result in undesired false
 conversions, the feature is opt-in only.
 This way, you can decide for yourself
 whether the occasional false positive is worth it for you or not.